smack0007/smack0007.github.io/source/blog/2018/poor-mans-template-engine-1.md

 Console.WriteLine(Templates.PeopleList(people).Render());
 ```

-This is a really barebones solution but it works.
-In future posts I will build on
-this idea further to make our templating solution more powerful.
+In future episodes we will build more functions to make our template engine more powerful.